LIN13: CNY Spanish Linguistics

 - Hobart & William Smith Colleges

 Our Working Group's aims were to share the latest trends in bilingualism studies with linguists at institutions in Central New York and the rest of the country.
-We held an asynchronous conference and a hybrid roundtable where internationally renowned speakers presented on the following topics:
+We held two asynchronous conferences and hybrid roundtables to date where internationally renowned speakers presented on the following topics:

-The event was well attended and sparked an interesting and important discussion.
-Attendees and presenters alike left with a broader understanding of the state of bilingualism in our country today, as well as the areas that need to be addressed further.
+The events were well attended and sparked interesting and important discussions and collaborations.
+Attendees and presenters alike left with a broader understanding of the state of bilingualism and Hispanic Linguistics in our country today, as well as the areas that need to be addressed further.